 As an international student, it is your responsibility to have health insurance at all times while in the United States.
-Since you are required to arrive before any CU-Boulder coverage begins, you must purchase a policy that will cover you from your arrival in the U.S., and that meets your needs until the CU-Boulder coverage starts on January 1, 2018.
+Since you are required to arrive before any CU Boulder coverage begins, you must purchase a policy that will cover you from your arrival in the U.S., and that meets your needs until the CU Boulder coverage starts on August 18, 2018.

 *Attention J-1 students: J-1 students must have specific requirements for insurance and documentation.
 Be sure to read about the required insurance for J-1 visa holders.

 In the U.S., navigating the health care system is complex and can be difficult to understand.
 Please watch the following video.

 When you seek medical care, you are responsible for paying the bill, regardless of whether or not you have insurance, and you are responsible for paying any costs that are not covered by your insurance company.
 There are three options listed below about how you can be insured while you are at CU Boulder.

 Packets with complete information on health insurance and enrollment instructions are available from Wardenburg Health Center.
 For more details on health insurance, please visit the Wardenburg Health Center's web site.
 To learn how to select or waive CU insurance plans, please follow these instructions: How To Select or Waive Health Insurance.
 Remember to select or waive any insurance before the Fall 2018 deadline, September 17, 2018.

 International students arriving to CU Boulder have three health insurance options: